Super Street Fighter 2 Turbo: Revival

 Final Words:

-Revival is a quality handheld version of SF2 and a great pick up for anyone with a GBA (or DS).
-Of course, Super Street Fighter 2 Turbo is still a "dated" 2D fighting game in the year 2001, and to some may be considered "played out," considering some of the newer 2D incarnations of Street Fighter.
-Still, if you're a fan of the original SF2 series, you'll no doubt appreciate this compact title.
+Revival is an interesting and nostalgic handheld version of SF2 and surely a great pick-up for any GBA (or NDS) owner.
+Of course, Super Street Fighter 2 Turbo is still a bit "dated" for a 2D fighting game in the year 2001, in more ways than one.
+Although some may think the SF2 engine is a bit "played out" when compared to some newer 2D fighters and incarnations of Street Fighter... there's still a lot to appreciate about this compact title.

 .